jonaharagon/jonaharagon.com/content/cv.md

 🌎 Minneapolis, MN • [Email](mailto:jonah@triplebit.net) • [LinkedIn](https://www.linkedin.com/in/jonaharagon/) • [IMDb](https://www.imdb.com/name/nm14688522/) • [GitHub](https://github.com/jonaharagon) • [Media Appearances](/interviews/)

-I have been a passionate digital privacy and cybersecurity advocate for many years.
-You may know me from my work on the [Techlore](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CZRb5Z4qZjsIGZrUWbDc3Mn) YouTube channel, including the [Techlore Talks](https://www.imdb.com/title/tt27252550/) podcast I co-host, as well as the [Privacy Guides](https://www.privacyguides.org) non-profit website which I founded and am a lead contributor to.
+I'm a content creator and digital rights advocate focused on helping people develop safe and sustainable ways to interact with technology and protect themselves online.
+Through my work on the [Techlore](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CZRb5Z4qZjsIGZrUWbDc3Mn) YouTube channel, and as the founder of [Privacy Guides](https://www.privacyguides.org), I strive to empower people to take control over their digital data and identity, and feel safe using technology in their daily lives.
+You can find me online during episodes of the [Techlore Talks](https://www.imdb.com/title/tt27252550/) podcast I co-host, Techlore's regular livestreams, and through my open-source work on GitHub.

 *Currently, I am a full-time pre-pharmacy student at the University of Minnesota.
 I am not actively seeking additional work at this time.*